PascalMinder/geoblock/readme.md

 Depending on your setup, the installation steps might differ from the one described here.
 This example assumes that your Traefik instance runs in a Docker container and uses the [official image](https://hub.docker.com/_/traefik/).

 Download the latest release of the plugin and save it to a location the Traefik container can reach.
 Below is an example of a possible setup.
-Notice how the plugin source is mapped into the container (`/plugin/geoblock:/plugins-local/src/github.com/PascalMinder/geoblock/`):
+Notice how the plugin source is mapped into the container (`/plugin/geoblock:/plugins-local/src/github.com/PascalMinder/geoblock/`) via a volume bind mount:

-docker-compose.yml
+#### `docker-compose.yml`

 ````yml
 version: "3.7"